department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Apply for Pension Benefits
+title: How to Apply for a Veterans Pension
-display_title: How to Apply
+display_title: How to Apply for a Veterans Pension
 concurrence: ""
 order: 2
 children: pensionApplication